 The Bishkek City project or any of the parties involved in this project do not have ties or special relations with any political organizations and do not represent or serve any political or ideological agenda.

 ICAD (Initiative for Central Asian Human Development) is a platform being newly established in Bishkek, Kyrgyzstan.
 ICAD is the management body for the Bishkek City project as well as other economic development projects in Kyrgyzstan.

-SUDP, Sustainable Urban Development Platform -based in Istanbul, Turkey-, manages the project and carries out technical activities related to the project.
-SUDP is an initiative of academics and professionals, aiming to support sustainable, human-centered development through innovative urbanism and holistic approach.
+SUDA, Sustainable Urban Development Platform -based in Istanbul, Turkey-, manages the project and carries out technical activities related to the project.
+SUDA is an initiative of academics and professionals, aiming to support sustainable, human-centered development and innovative urbanism through holistic approach.

-SUDP has been sharing information and exchanging ideas on possible collaboration opportunities on the Project, with national and international organizations and financial institutions including UNDP, World Bank, RKDF (Russian Kyrgyz Development Fund), EBRD.
+SUDA has been sharing information and exchanging ideas on possible collaboration opportunities on the Project, with national and international organizations and financial institutions including UNDP, World Bank, RKDF (Russian Kyrgyz Development Fund), EBRD, etc.